 Slow Healing Ankle Sprains

-If you have had an ankle sprain that just doesn’t seem to be healing as fast as you think it should, the most common cause is lateral ankle instability.
+If you have had an ankle sprain that just doesn’t seem to be healing as fast as you think it should or if your ankle “gives way” the most common cause is lateral ankle instability.
 Most of our patients with this problem don’t come to see us until several months after their ankle sprain.
 The sooner you get in to see us, however, the faster we can get you back to full activity.
 If you have sprained your ankle and still have pain, no matter how long it has been, make an appointment to see us right away.

 The three most important aspects of treatment are: